Gondwana: Gondwana as part of Pangaea: Late Paleozoic to Early Mesozoic

 Gondwana and Laurasia formed the Pangaea supercontinent during the Carboniferous.
 Pangaea began to break up in the Mid-Jurassic when the Central Atlantic opened.

-In the western end of Pangaea, the collision between Gondwana and Laurasia closed the Rheic and Palaeo-Tethys oceans.
+In the western end of Pangaea, the collision between Gondwana and Laurasia closed the Rheic and Paleo-Tethys oceans.
 The obliquity of this closure resulted in the docking of some northern terranes in the Marathon, Ouachita, Alleghanian, and Variscan orogenies, respectively.
 Southern terranes, such as Chortis and Oaxaca, on the other hand, remained largely unaffected by the collision along the southern shores of Laurentia.
 Some Peri-Gondwanan terranes, such as Yucatán and Florida, were buffered from collisions by major promontories.
 Other terranes, such as Carolina and Meguma, were directly involved in the collision.
 The final collision resulted in the Variscan-Appalachian Mountains, stretching from present-day Mexico to southern Europe.
 Meanwhile, Baltica collided with Siberia and Kazakhstania which resulted in the Uralian orogeny and Laurasia.
 Pangaea was finally amalgamated in the Late Carboniferous-Early Permian, but the oblique forces continued until Pangaea began to rift in the Triassic.

 In the eastern end, collisions occurred slightly later.
 The North China, South China, and Indochina blocks rifted from Gondwana during the middle Paleozoic and opened the Proto-Tethys Ocean.
 North China docked with Mongolia and Siberia during the Carboniferous–Permian, followed by South China.
-The Cimmerian blocks then rifted from Gondwana to form the Palaeo-Thethys and Neo-Tethys oceans in the Late Carboniferous, and docked with Asia during the Triassic and Jurassic.
+The Cimmerian blocks then rifted from Gondwana to form the Paleo-Tethys and Neo-Tethys oceans in the Late Carboniferous, and docked with Asia during the Triassic and Jurassic.
 Western Pangaea began to rift while the eastern end was still being assembled.

 The formation of Pangaea and its mountains had a tremendous impact on global climate and sea levels, which resulted in glaciations and continent-wide sedimentation.
 In North America, the base of the Absaroka sequence coincides with the Alleghanian and Ouachita orogenies and are indicative of a large-scale change in the mode of deposition far away from the Pangaean orogenies.
 Ultimately, these changes contributed to the Permian–Triassic extinction event and left large deposits of hydrocarbons, coal, evaporite, and metals.